rajesh730/secure-conn-api/README.md

-## E-commerce API
+## Secure Connection API

 This E-commerce web application API allow user to purchase the products,manage their shopping cart and place order.The Administrator can create, update and delete.This project also include authentication and authorization for data security.

 ## Features

 - User registration and Authentication
-- Product management
-- Cart management
+- User login
-- order management
+- User logout
 ## Technology used

 - node js